pragdave/earmark/README.md

     { %Earmark.Options{}, %Earmark.Options{} }
 ```

-When constructed from user input some normalization and error checking needs to be performed

-Firstly we check for unallowed keys
+We check for unallowed keys

 ```elixir
     iex(2)> make_options(no_such_option: true)